JeffDeCola/my-cheat-sheets/software/development/languages/go-cheat-sheet/derived-data-types.md

 ### BUILT ON ARRAYS - make

-Make makes a slice of length x and capacity (the underlying array) y,
+Make makes a slice of length x and capacity (which is the length of the underlying array) y,

 ```go
 m := make([]string, length, capacity)